ThKrypt/QualCoder/01-Introduction.md

 ### Debian/Ubuntu Linux

-It is best to run QualCoder inside a python virtual environment, so that the system install python modules do not clash and cause problems.
+It is best to run QualCoder inside a python virtual environment, so that the system installed python modules do not clash and cause problems.
 I have added the additional code to do this here.

 Install venv I am using python3.9 you can choose another recent version if you prefer.